familiardisaster/axiomy/README.md

 # Axiomy

-A simple Python wrapper to create, select, scan with, and delete Axiom fleets.
+Python wrapper to create, select, scan with, and delete Axiom fleets.